2020 China floods: Hunan

-On 8 July, in northwestern Hunan's Zhangjiajie, a man netting fish was swept away by the flood.
+On 8 July, in southwestern Hunan's Zhangjiajie, a man netting fish was swept away by the flood.

 Hunan Hydrological and Water Resources Survey Center issued an orange flood warning at 12:20 p.m. on 11 July.
 At 2:00 p.m. on 11 July, Orange Isle was closed.

 On 20 July, the Government of Hunan announced that as of 20 July, persistent heavy rainfall has affected more than 6.01 million people in 117 counties of 14 prefectures in Hunan, and more than 347,000 people have been transferred and resettled urgently.

 Jiangxi

 Jiangxi experienced major floods in July 2020, primarily along the Poyang Lake and its tributaries in Jiujiang, Shangrao, and Pingxiang.

 At 0:00 a.m. on 12 July, the water level at Xingzi station of Poyang Lake reached 22.53 m, exceeding the record of 22.52 m in 1998 China floods.